michaelnordmeyer/jekyll-theme-nix/_posts/2023-01-01-markdown-to-html-test.md

 ### Footnotes

 Footnotes[^1] are not tags and therefore don’t belong to the HTML standard.
+Yet some Markdown parsers support them.

 ---